Lina Haag

 Lina Haag née Jäger (18 January 1907 – 18 June 2012) was a German anti-Nazi activist and author.

 Early life

-Haag was born in Hagkling, and was a member of the Youth movement of the Communist Party of Germany (KPD) in the small Württembergish town of Schwäbisch Gmünd in the 1920s.
+Haag was born in Hagkling in Baden-Wurttemberg, Germany. and was a member of the Youth movement of the Communist Party of Germany (KPD) in the small Württembergish town of Schwäbisch Gmünd in the 1920s.
 In 1927, she married fellow Communist Alfred Haag.
 Alfred was a member of the regional Parliament for the KPD until Adolf Hitler's rise to power in 1933.

 Prison time

 Both Lina and her husband were arrested and spent many years in prisons and concentration camps.
+The Haag's were arrested in the large roundups after the Reichstag fire on 27 February 1933.
 Both Haags showed extraordinary strength of spirit during their incarcerations.
 Lina spent many years in Remand Prison, during which time she met other prominent prisoners such as Liselotte Herrmann.
 Lina was freed in 1938 after managing to turn her camp commandant at Lichtenburg against the Stuttgart Gestapo.

 Alfred's release

 Once released, she was reunited with her daughter, moved to Berlin, and secured a job.
 She visited the headquarters of the SS almost daily to petition for her husband's release.
 In 1940, she obtained permission for an audience with Heinrich Himmler, who secured Alfred's release from the Mauthausen concentration camp.
 Alfred survived physical torture while detained there and also at Dachau concentration camp.